 Contractors involved in the important Texas-based highway improvement

 The request for comprehensive development agreement (CDA) proposals for the project was authorised by the Texas Transportation Commission in March 2006.

 In June 2009, TxDOT awarded the CDA contract to NTE Mobility Partners (NTEMP).
 NTEMP is a consortium of Cintra US, Meridiam Infrastructure and Dallas Police and Fire Pension System (DPFPS) and WW Webber.

 The NTEMP consortium was responsible for designing, building and financing the project.
 It also operates and maintains the roadway for a period of 52 years.

 Subcontractors included Ferrovial Agromán, WW Webber, Earth Tech, Maunsell Australia Proprietary Limited Aguirre & Fields, Ross Communications, Bluebonnet Contractors, Aecom and CSJ Engineering Associates.

 Finances for the project were obtained in December 2009 and approval to begin detailed work was also received in the same month.

-The project is being financed from various sources.
-About $400m will be financed through private activity bonds.
-Contributions from TxDOT / public funds include $573m.
-NTEMP will provide $427m in the form of private equity.
-A loan of $650m has been secured from the federal Transportation Infrastructure Finance and Innovation Act (TIFIA).
+The project was financed from various sources.
+Approximately $400m was financed through private activity bonds.
+Contributions from TxDOT / public funds included $573m.
+NTEMP provided $427m in the form of private equity.
+A loan of $650m was secured from the federal Transportation Infrastructure Finance and Innovation Act (TIFIA).

 TIFIA's loan will be repaid from revenues generated by the project.